fonttools/fontbakery/docs/writing-specifications.md

 Writing a custom Font Bakery specification can be a good start to either ensure the quality of a **single font project** or for a **font foundry** or otherwise **maintainer of a font library** to establish comprehensive quality standards and quality monitoring.

-Font Bakery comes with a set of checks that can be included into such a custom specifications according to the requirement of the author.
+Font Bakery comes with a set of checks that can be included into such a custom specification according to the requirements of the author.
 These checks are mainly organized in specification modules named after OpenType tables and can be found at [`fontbakery.specifications.*`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/specifications).
-Naturally, when you are deciding to include a specification or just a single check into your custom specification, sooner or later, you'll have to review it.
-Questions, remarks, improvements, additions, **more documentation** etc. are welcome contributions, please use our [issue tracker](https://github.com/googlefonts/fontbakery/issues) to contact us or send PRs.
+Naturally, when you are deciding to include a specification or just a single check into your custom specification, sooner or later you'll have to review it.
+Questions, remarks, improvements, additions, **more documentation** etc. are all welcome contributions.
+Please use our [issue tracker](https://github.com/googlefonts/fontbakery/issues) to contact us or send **pull requests**.

 A Font Bakery Specification (an instance of the type `fontbakery.checkrunner.Spec`) is a container for the checks you want to run on your files.
 Usually a specification lives inside of a python module: one module contains one specification.
-You can either use one of the specifications that come with Font Bakery directly, located in [`fontbakery.specifications.*`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/specifications) or create a custom specification by writing your own checks and adding existing checks.
+You can either use one of the specifications that come with Font Bakery directly, located in [`fontbakery.specifications.*`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/specifications) or you can create a custom specification by writing your own checks and then optionally adding a selection of the other checks offered by Font Bakery.

-[`fontbakery.specifications.googlefonts`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/specifications/googlefonts.py) is a custom specification and can be interesting to inspect for inspiration.
+[`fontbakery.specifications.googlefonts`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/specifications/googlefonts.py) is a custom specification and can be an interesting piece of code to inspect for some inspiration.

 ## From automatic discovery to full control

 To create your own specification we added tools that reduce boilerplate code to a minimum.
-These tools are fully optional, if more control over the creation of a specification is needed, it is possible.
-Enabled and disabled is this automatic discovery via the presence and value of special names in the module of the specification:
+These tools are fully optional.
+But it is possible to use them if you need more control over the creation of a specification.
+This automatic discovery can be enabledor disabled based on the presence (and value) of some special names in the module of the specification:

 * `specification`
 * `spec_factory`
 * `spec_imports`

-To get or create a a specification from a module the function `get_module_specification(module)` in `fontbakery.checkrunner` is used:
+To get or create a specification from a module, the function `get_module_specification(module)` in `fontbakery.checkrunner` is used:

 > If the name `module.specification` is present the value of that is returned.
 > Otherwise, if the name `module.spec_factory` is present, a new specification is created using `module.spec_factory` and then `specification.auto_register` is called with the module namespace.

 Thus, the presence of the name `specification` disables the automatic use of `spec_factory` plus `specification.auto_register`.
-But, you can consider calling `specification.auto_register(globals())` explicitly yourself near the end of your specification module or you register the specification contents yourself.
+But you can consider calling `specification.auto_register(globals())` explicitly yourself near the end of your specification module or you can register the specification contents yourself.

 ```py
 # specification = Spec(...)